-- The ICE will assign a file number and classification code and give written notice to the inmate within 10 days of collection that the complaint has been received. - The ICE will reject a complaint within 30 days from the date of receipt. - An inmate may appeal a rejected complaint within 10 days to the appropriate reviewing authority who shall only review the basis for the rejection of the complaint. - The reviewing authority shall make a decision within 15 days following receipt of the recommendation or appeal of rejection. - The reviewing authority's decision is final.
+- 1. The ICE will assign a file number and classification code and give written notice to the PIOC within 10 days of collection that the complaint has been received. - 2.
+The ICE will reject a complaint within 30 days from the date of receipt. - 3.
+An PIOC may appeal a rejected complaint within 10 days to the appropriate reviewing authority who shall only review the basis for the rejection of the complaint. - 4.
+The reviewing authority shall make a decision within 15 days following receipt of the recommendation or appeal of rejection. - 5.
+The reviewing authority's decision is final.